Updated: April 2026

 He often will evaluate for, based on the history, any triggers to immune system and neurological hyper-arousal, including infections, mycotoxins (mold related illness), and environmental toxins.
 He also will discuss options to evaluate and try to restore balance to the excessive inflammation and CNS / autonomic hyperarousal that characterizes his patient base.

 She enjoys working with identifying especially environmental triggers, be it of a toxin-type nature or hidden sensitivities to foods or agents in the environment.
-She is interested in women’s health and hormone balance, and is keen to discuss both the pros and cons of any hormone related therapy, and makes an effort to investigate measures other than prescriptive hormones as well as using these when appropriate.

 Prescription Authority: Prescription medications within the scope of practice of Naturopathic Physicians in British Columbia may be prescribed to patients as clinically indicated.
 Potential advantages, disadvantages, risks and expected costs will be discussed.
+Both Dr. Ward, ND, and Dr. Chan, ND, have certifications in this.

 Individualized Treatment Plans: All treatments and recommendations are recommended and given after consultation, physical exam and laboratory analysis as indicated.
 All intravenous and intramuscular treatments are individualized and compounded based upon the specifics of that patient’s case and presentation.
 Vitamins, minerals and other nutrients (vitamin C, calcium, magnesium, B-complex, B5, B6, B12, phosphatidyl choline, glutathione, etc) may be administered intravenously or intramuscularly, as indicated by case presentation.